Darius Vase: Neck of the vase: Combat scenes

 The neck of the vase shows combat scenes between the Greeks and the Persians.
-It is generally thought that these scenes represents the combats between Alexander the Great and Darius III, rather than the earlier combats of the troops of Darius I during his First Persian invasion of Greece.
+It is generally thought that these scenes represents the combats between Alexander the Great and Darius III, rather than the earlier combats of the troops of Darius the Great during his First Persian invasion of Greece.

 Top tier: Greek gods

 Above Darius stands a line of Greek Gods: Artemis riding a stag, Apollo seated holding a swan, Aphrodite together with Eros, Zeus holding a winged thunderbolt, Hellas standing, Athena holding a shield, Apate holding two torches, Asia seated on an altar, next to a pillar holding a head (possibly of xoanon).

 Middle tier: Darius and his court

-Darius I is shown seated, wearing a long, ornate, sleeved robe and a high Persian hat.
-A body guard stands behind him, as Darius is listening to an allegory of the Persian people, enjoining him not to attack the Greeks.
+Darius III is shown seated, wearing a long, ornate, sleeved robe and a high Persian hat.
+A bodyguard stands behind him, as Darius is listening to an allegory of the Persian people, enjoining him not to attack the Greeks.
 Darius could also be simply listening to a messenger.
 Xerxes I, still a Prince, is said to be represented, second from right.
 The scene of the audience given by an Achaemenid ruler seems to have been quite conventional, and also appears in a similar fashion in the frieze on the tomb of Lycian ruler Arbinas.